 Centreville home prices are not only among the most expensive in Virginia, but Centreville real estate also consistently ranks among the most expensive in America.

-Centreville is a decidedly white-collar town, with fully 89.97% of the workforce employed in white-collar jobs, well above the national average.
+Centreville is a decidedly white-collar town, with fully 89.24% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Centreville is a town of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Centreville who work in management occupations (13.38%), office and administrative support (12.20%), and computer science and math (12.01%).
+There are especially a lot of people living in Centreville who work in management occupations (13.02%), computer science and math (11.68%), and sales jobs (10.73%).

 Also of interest is that Centreville has more people living here who work in computers and math than 95% of the places in the US.